What can an HRA reimburse?

 Want to supplement your HRA?
 Consider a health stipend.

-If an HRA doesn’t cover all the healthcare items your employees need or you simply want to boost your HRA benefit, you can offer a health stipend.
+Suppose an HRA doesn’t cover all the healthcare items your employees need, or you simply want to enhance your HRA benefit.
+In that case, you can supplement it with a health stipend.

 A health stipend works similarly to an HRA.
-It allows you to reimburse your employees for medical care costs, including out-of-pocket expenses and health insurance premiums.
-But a health stipend is less federally-regulated.
+It allows you to give your employees a contribution for medical care costs, including out-of-pocket expenses and health insurance premiums.
+However, a health stipend is less federally regulated.
 So, you can use a stipend to reimburse more medical services and items than the IRS allows.

-For example, a weight loss program isn’t an HRA-eligible expense unless it’s doctor-supervised and the employee provides a medical determination letter.
-But with a health stipend, you can reimburse an employee for a general weight loss program without a doctor’s note.
+For example, a weight loss program isn’t an HRA-eligible expense unless it’s doctor-supervised and the employee provides a letter of medical necessity.
+But with a health stipend, you can give an employee money for a general weight loss program without a doctor’s note.

 Below are some other key features of a health stipend:

-- You can offer a health stipend annually, as a one-time spot bonus, or regularly, such as a monthly or quarterly allowance.
-There are also no annual contribution limits, so you can offer as much as your budget allows.
+- You can offer a health stipend annually, as a one-time spot bonus, or on a regular basis, such as a monthly or quarterly allowance.
+There are also no annual contribution or reimbursement limits, so you can offer as much or as little as your budget allows.

-- By law, you can’t require your employees to buy a medical insurance plan with their stipend funds, nor can you ask for proof that they did.
+- According to IRS Notice 2013-54, you can’t require your employees to buy a medical insurance plan with their stipend funds, nor can you ask for proof that they did5.
 Doing so would change your stipend into a more formal reimbursement benefit and subject it to additional requirements.

-- However, you can require claim documentation for direct primary care or healthcare sharing membership fees.
+- However, you can require claim documentation for healthcare sharing membership or direct primary care fees.

 - Health stipends are taxable for employers and employees.
-An HRA is a better option if you and your employees want tax advantages.
+An HRA is a better option if you and your employees want tax savings.

 - A stipend isn’t a formal health benefit.
 So, it doesn’t satisfy the Affordable Care Act’s employer mandate for organizations with 50 or more full-time equivalent employees (FTEs).

-- If your business grows to the size of an applicable large employer (ALE), you can opt for the ICHRA and design the benefit to comply with ACA requirements.
+- If your business grows to the size of an applicable large employer (ALE), you can transition to the ICHRA and design the benefit to comply with ACA requirements.

 - Health stipends are excellent for 1099 contractors and international workers who can’t participate in an HRA.
 It also benefits employees who receive advance premium tax credits (APTCs) and remote workers who live in multiple states.

-Lastly, you can offer a stipend alongside any type of HRA or medical insurance plan to cover additional healthcare costs.
-This makes a stipend a flexible addition to your benefits package without any extra compliance regulations.
+You can offer a stipend alongside any type of HRA or medical insurance plan to cover additional healthcare costs, making it a flexible addition to your employee benefits package without having to comply with any extra federal regulations.

 Conclusion

-If you’re ready to offer your employees an HRA or health stipend, PeopleKeep by Remodel Health can help!
-Our health benefits administration software makes setting up perks for your organization quick and easy.
-Schedule a call with us today to see how we can help get you started.
+If you’re ready to offer your employees an HRA, PeopleKeep by Remodel Health can help!
+Our HRA administration software makes setting up personalized health benefits for your organization quick and easy.
+Schedule a call with us today to learn how we can get you started.